SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget-with-plugin.md

 **Version:** 1011.153.0 | **Packages:** @c8y/cli, @c8y/apps and @c8y/ngx-components

-See [Add a custom widget to a dashboard > Create the widget components](#2-create-the-widget-components) for how to create a simple widget, what its structure looks like and how to add it to your application.
+See [Add a custom widget to a dashboard > Create the widget components](#2-create-the-widget-components) on how to create a simple widget, what its structure looks like and how to add it to your application.
-This tutorial focuses on how you can add this widget to an application using the Module Federation and how this process differs from the previous one.
+The following tutorial focuses on how you can add this widget to an application using the Module Federation and how this process differs from the previous one.

 The solution below is fully based on the Module Federation functionality introduced in Webpack 5.
 For more information on the functionality refer to [Webpack: Module Federation](https://webpack.js.org/concepts/module-federation/).